-=> We appreciate attention to these important clarifications.
-We have revised the text to provide all of the missing detail on these issues of sampling frame.
-In addition, we use more precise language throughout the manuscript to note that our findings refer to the sample population, including the text in the abstract quoted here by the reviewer (i.e., “20% of the population” in the abstract now reads “20% of the sample population”).
-In addition to revisions in the manuscript, we provided additional detail in “Appendix A: Sample Socio-demographics” which details the socio-demographic characteristics of the sample population.
+=> We appreciate the reviewer’s attention to these important clarifications.
+We have revised the text to provide the missing detail on these issues of sampling frame.
+In addition, we have used more precise language throughout the manuscript to clarify that our findings refer to the sample population, including the text in the abstract quoted here by the reviewer (i.e., “20% of the population” in the abstract now reads “20% of the sample population”).
+We have also provided additional information in “Appendix A: Sample Socio-demographics” detailing the socio-demographic characteristics of the sample population.

-Similar to the revisions we undertook in response to Reviewer 1’s request for additional methodological information, we pay close attention in our revisions on this topic to the distinction between text we add to the manuscript itself (relevant for all generalist readers of IJPP who care about the theoretical topics we address) versus text we add to the Appendix to provide additional detail for data and methodological experts on our study’s substantive topic.
-The revised text reads as follows:
+Similar to other revisions we have implemented in response to Reviewer 1’s request for additional methodological information, we pay close attention here to the distinction between text we added to the manuscript itself (relevant for all generalist readers of IJPP who are interested in the theoretical topics we address) and text added to the Appendix to provide additional information on our study’s substantive topic for data and methodological experts.
+The revised text reads as follows (pp. x, x):

 In the manuscript:

-XXX (p.
-XX)
+XXX

-XXX (p.
-XX)
+XXX

 In the Appendix:

-XXX (p.
-XX)
+XXX

-XXX (p.
-XX)
+XXX

 Additionally, they can only compare to the target population on four observable characteristics – race/ethnicity, age, gender, and party.
 Similarity on just four observable characteristics is hardly a strong indicator that the sample and population are important on the more important unobservable selection issues (i.e., content selection).

-=> In the revised text, we acknowledge this limitation.
-We also clarify that despite this fairly limited number of observable characteristics, prior research such as Mellon and Prosser’s (2017) study of the representativeness of Twitter and Facebook has shown that these particular socio-demographic observable characteristics (e.g., race/ethnicity, age, gender, and party) are meaningful parameters of socio-demographic identity in relation to social and political phenomena that are relevant for IJPP’s core topics of Press and Politics.
-Similarly, we expand upon our mention in the original manuscript of research by Hughes et al. (2021) which analyzed the same merged dataset structure that we use in the current paper (i.e., Twitter data merged with U.S. registered voters data), and showed the representativeness of this dataset in relation to core sociodemographic characteristics.
-Our revised text on this topic is:
+=> Thank you for this guidance, and we acknowledge this limitation in the revised manuscript.
+We also clarify that, despite this fairly limited number of observable characteristics, prior research, such as Mellon and Prosser’s (2017) study of the representativeness of Twitter and Facebook, has shown that these particular socio-demographic observable characteristics (e.g., race/ethnicity, age, gender, and party affiliation) are meaningful parameters of socio-demographic identity in relation to social and political phenomena relevant to IJPP’s core topics of press and politics.
+Similarly, we expanded on our mention of research by Hughes et al. (2021) which analyzed the same merged dataset structure that we use in this paper, and showed the representativeness of this dataset in relation to core socio-demographic characteristics.
+Our revised text on this topic is (p.
+XX):

-“XX” (p.
-XX)
+“XX”

 Also, where do the authors get the race data for their voters?
 I believe voter files routinely record age and gender, but I also believe that only a subset of states record voter race in the registration records.
 Do the authors have this for all voters even in states that do not collect such information?
 If so, how?
 Again, more methodological transparency is crucial.

 => We appreciate the suggestion to include additional detail on this topic of race data.
-We address this comment by adding detail on the source of race data for voters, including the topic of state-based documentation of voter race in the registration records.
-To this end, we included the following revised text on this topic in the manuscript and Appendix:
+We have added detail on the source of race data for voters, including the topic of state-based documentation of voter race in the registration records, by including the following text in the manuscript and Appendix (pp. x, x):

 In the manuscript:

-XXX (p.
-XX)
+XXX

 In the Appendix:

-XXX (p.
-XX)
+XXX